Financial Spread Betting - A Trader's Guide Financial Spread Betting - A Trader's Guide

 With the advancement of technology in these days and then the internet in the early 2000's the spread betting industry was destined to change.
 Spread betting providers launched online trading platforms and started to cover more markets with up-to-date quotes, historical data and more competitive spreads.
 Online tools such as automatic stop loss orders also helped investors to manage their risk so they didn't need to be sitting in front of the screen all day long and thereby momentum for spread betting grew rapidly.

 Spread betting was now available to the average investor and consequently another boom was started for the industry as both providers and traders took advantage of new opportunities.
-The number of traders increased dramatically which boosted volumes for the providers and customers demanded more instruments to trade on - of course with the internet providers were now able to meet this demand and provided more coverage.
+The internet permitted spread betting providers to broaden the scope of their marketing activities while private traders benefited from ease of access and the ability to speculate on rising or falling prices.
+The number of traders thus increased dramatically which boosted volumes for the providers and customers demanded more instruments to trade on - of course with the internet providers were now able to meet this demand and provided more coverage.
 This began the world of modern day spread betting where nearly every sort of financial instrument is available to bet on.
 In these years spread betting really took off as finally there were systems available which allowed the individual trader to keep up with the fast paced changes of the markets and be able to take advantage of a price at any given moment by dealing directly online.

-Spread betting has now grown into a recognised and established alternative investment vehicle where individual traders see it as a high risk, high reward way to make tax free gains trading the stock market.
-Faster computers and live trading platforms are making online trading and consequently spread betting more popular than ever before and with the general investor getting involved spread betting is regularly seen advertised in newspapers, magazines and television shows.
+The spread betting industry has come a long way from near-obscurity in the early 1990s to being a recognised and established alternative investment vehicle where individual traders see it as a high risk, high reward way to make tax free gains trading the stock market.
+The provision of customisable charting, news, information, analysis, risk management functionality and pricing means that many of the tools that were previously the preserve of the professional traders are now available to all.
+Faster computers and live trading platforms are also making online trading and consequently spread betting more popular than ever before and with the general investor getting involved spread betting is regularly seen advertised in newspapers, magazines and television shows.

 The economic turmoil that we have recently witnessed has again pushed the financial markets into the mainstream - probably even more than ever before.
 Banks failing, shares plummeting and the soaring oil price have resulted in wild moves in all sorts of different markets and has made people more aware of the impact all this can have on our lives.
-This, together with the increasing propensity for people to take control over their own finances, has helped the spread betting industry evolve and grow and leave investors and traders with more choice, more tools and more markets than ever before!
+This, together with the increasing propensity for people wanting more control over their own finances, has helped the spread betting industry evolve and grow and leave investors and traders with more choice, more tools and more markets than ever before!
+Pre-2000, the average spread bettor used to be male, of around 48 years of age usually worked in the City either directly or indirectly.
+Today, the typical spread bettor, although still predominantly male and with some shares trading experience, is younger at around 40 years of age and may just as well have an occupation outside of financial trading.

 The Way they Were....